Zum Hauptinhalt springen

 Über den Autor

-J. M. Coetzee is the author of more than twenty books, including The Life and Times of Michael K, for which Coetzee was awarded his first Booker Prize in 1983, and Boyhood: Scenes from Provincial Life, a memoir.
-With Disgrace, Coetzee became the first author to win the Booker Prize twice.
+Born in Cape Town, South Africa, J. M. Coetzee is the author of more than twenty books, including The Pole; Waiting for the Barbarians; Life and Times of Michael K, for which Coetzee was awarded the Booker Prize; Boyhood: Scenes from a Provincial Life; and several essay collections.
+With his novel Disgrace, Coetzee became the first author to win the Booker Prize twice.
 In 2003, he was awarded the Nobel Prize in Literature.

 Details